 National Aquarium

-On our third day, we visited the National Aquarium.
+We visited the National Aquarium on our last day before heading home.
 It was pouring rain that morning, so we drove to the Harbor Park Garage after checking out of our hotel.
-It was a short quarter mile walk, but the Lockwood Place Garage is slightly closer.

-The National Aquarium is located in two connected buildings on Piers 3 and 4 on the Inner Harbor.
-The location in DC was first established in 1873, but closed in 2013 due to renovations.
-This one in Baltimore opened on August 8th, 1981.
+The National Aquarium is situated in two connected buildings along Piers 3 and 4 on the Inner Harbor in the heart of downtown Baltimore.
+This location opened on August 8th, 1981.

-The two buildings house 700 species, about 20,000 animals in total.
-Check out the hours and ticket prices here.
+The buildings house over 750 species, about 20,000 animals in total.
 To avoid the lines, timed entry tickets can be purchased online in advance.
-On Friday evenings, tickets are half-priced after 5 pm.

 Blacktip Reef

-This exhibit is a replica of an Indo-Pacific reef with Blacktip Reef Sharks, Humphead Wrasse, Spotted Unicorn Fish, Wobbegong Shark, Guineafowl Puffer, and Zebra Sharks.
+Replicating an Indo-Pacific reef, this exhibit also features Blacktip Reef Sharks, Humphead Wrasse, Spotted Unicorn Fish, Wobbegong Shark, Guineafowl Puffer, and Zebra Sharks.

 North Atlantic to the Pacific

-North Atlantic to the Pacific is home to the Atlantic Puffin, Banggai Cardinalfish, Percula Clownfish, Yellow Tang, Sea Stars, and the Wolf Eel.
+North Atlantic to the Pacific ranges from the rocky cliffs of the Atlantic coast to a brilliant Pacific coral reef.
+This area is home to the Atlantic Puffin, Banggai Cardinalfish, Percula Clownfish, Yellow Tang, Sea Stars, and the Wolf Eel.

 Amazon River Forest

 The Amazon River Forest was one of my favorites.
-It features the Giant South American River Turtle, Silver Arowana, Dwarf Caiman, and more in an environment mimicking an Amazon tributary at the beginning stage of its seasonal flooding.
+This exhibit has the Giant South American River Turtle, Silver Arowana, Dwarf Caiman, and more in an environment mimicking an Amazon tributary at three distinct stages of seasonal flooding.

 Upland Tropical Rain Forest